kerryhatcher/New-Relic_Infrastructure--Use_with_AWS_Systems_Manager/README.md

 # New Relic Agent Run Document to use with AWS System Manager
-# Linux and Windwos Cross Platform
+# Linux and Windows Cross Platform

 Install, Update, or Remove the New Relic Infrastructure agent for supported Windows and Linux OSes.